joannawalach1/joannawalach1/README.md

 I’m a fast learner and love tackling challenging problems — finding solutions is something I genuinely enjoy.
 I’m looking for a place where I can grow alongside experienced people while also bringing my own contributions by writing clean and efficient code.

 I care about improving not only my technical skills but also how I collaborate and build a positive team vibe.
-Besides coding, I often go to meetups, explore new technologies, and try to stay up-to-date with what’s happening in the IT world.

 Here's to the exciting journey ahead!</p><p align='left'>
 ### 🧰 Technologies: